 During the aftermath of 9/11, search and rescue dogs found so few living people that it caused them great stress because they believed they had failed.
 Handlers and rescue workers had to regularly hide in the rubble in order to give the rescue dogs a successful find and keep their spirits up.

-One of the unsung heroes of 9/11 was a guide dog, Roselle, who led her blind owner, Michael Hingson, from the 78th story of the North Tower, a staggering 1,463 steps out of the building to the safety of a subway station.
+Roselle, the guide dog, led her blind owner, Michael Hingson, from the 78th story of the North Tower, a staggering 1,463 steps out of the building to the safety of a subway station.

 “I tried to let him go down first for a few minutes, but he said, ‘No'” Rivera said.
 “He refused to leave me.
 He came back to me.
 He said, ‘We are together.
 As long as we are in here, we are together.'”
 They made it down to the street level, safe.

-It’s only fitting that it dogs helped in the nabbing of the terrorists behind 9/11 attack.
+And if there’s any poetic justice, the dogs also helped in the nabbing of the terrorists behind 9/11 attack.
 Here’s to the selfless service of all the rescue dogs, thank you!